sefinek24/Malicious-IP-Addresses/README.md

 Regular updates to the list are recommended.

 ## Cron
-The list is refreshed every 2 hours.
+The list is usually updated every 2 hours.

 ## TXT file
 ```text